 Should I visit Raleigh or Winston-Salem?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Raleigh is the capital city of the state of North Carolina.
 The city has a population of about 450,000 and is home to many colleges and university including North Carolina State University, Shaw University, Saint Augustine's College, Meredith College and Peace University.
 The city has a wide range of museums, restaurants, theaters, and parks.
 There's also an extensive greenway system that is great for biking or running.